Model

 While ZUNA1 was trained entirely on a single dropout pattern where we simply removed a uniformly-random subset of whole channels, we aimed to cover a substantially larger range of different dropout schemes with ZUNA1.1.
 This is vital to further enable ZUNA1.1’s extremely flexible reconstruction abilities for more realistic settings.
 For instance, motion artifacts corrupt clusters of nearby electrodes at once; electrodes drop out in bursts correlated over time; transmission glitches can knock out a stretch of the whole recording but without taking an entire channel offline completely.

-ZUNA1.1 was trained on a mixture of four dropout schemes, each capturing a different way EEG gets corrupted or goes missing.
+ZUNA1.1 was trained on a mixture of four dropout schemes, each capturing a different way that EEG gets corrupted.
 The first is whole-channel dropout where entire channels are removed, covering sparse montages and dead electrodes.
 The second removes short stretches of time across every channel at once, mimicking moments when the whole signal drops out or a head movement corrupts everything briefly.
 The third removes those same time stretches from only some channels rather than all of them, producing gaps clustered in both space and time.
 And the fourth scatters missing values randomly across individual points in the recording, reflecting the temporary, localised noise of a muscle twitch or a momentary channel failure.
-By training across this mixture of dropout schemes, ZUNA1.1 can handle almost arbitrary reconstructions.
+By training across this mixture of dropout schemes, ZUNA1.1 can handle almost arbitrary reconstructions, including many real-world EEG failure modes.

 ZUNA1.1’s new set of dropout schemes is significantly more diverse than ZUNA1, which dropped entire channels over all time per sample.
 Here, we show the combinations of time and channel masking used in the training of ZUNA1.1.